matrix-org/matrix-spec-proposals/proposals/2516-new-type-for-voice-messages.md

 that it comes with backwards compatibility for free.
 However, we should keep types as simple as possible.

+There is also #1767 (display hints) which tackles the same issue more generally, but it is not ready, and voice messages should come first.

 ## Security considerations

 @uhoreg offers: